sozelfist/Python-Fundamentals/docs/algorithms/searching.md

 # Searching Algorithms

-Searching algorithms are a set of instructions that take a collection of data as input and find a specific element or a group of elements that match a certain condition.
+## Introduction

+Searching algorithms are used to find the location of a specific value or element within a collection of data.
+There are many different searching algorithms, each with their own strengths and weaknesses.
+The choice of searching algorithm depends on the size of the data set, the distribution of the data, and the performance requirements of the application.

+# Searching Algorithms

 Like sorting algorithms, there are many different searching algorithms, each with their own strengths and weaknesses.
 Some of the most commonly used searching algorithms include:

 - Linear Search: This algorithm checks every element of the array sequentially, until it finds the desired element or determines that the element is not present.
 It has a time complexity of $O(n)$, where $n$ is the number of elements in the array.